JayMat96/Test-Case-Draft/README.md

 | 4 | Testers will attempt to connect to the database | Testers will connect to the database | |

 ## Overall Test Status:
 Testing is being done in the QA Environment.
 Currently, testing is being done to ensure that players will connect to each other when selecting "Build Mode."
+Once testing is complete in the QA Environment, testing will be done in the Staging Environment with Blackbox Testers.

 ## Run History:
 | # |	Run Date |	Run By |	Results |